 Success at last!
 Trains by 2023

 We strive to regenerate our hard pressed local community to make it - after decades of decline - a more prosperous, healthier and attractive place to live and work.
 We believe reinstating the rail line to allow direct trains to/from Edinburgh is a vital requirement for this to happen.

-The Scottish government announced in August 2019 hat detailed work would go ahead in preparation for the opening of the Levenmouth line together with improved bus, walking and cycling links for the area.
+The Scottish Government announced in August 2019 that detailed work would go ahead in preparation for the opening of the Levenmouth line together with improved bus, walking and cycling links for the area.
 There will be stations at Leven and Cameron Bridge.
 This is the culmination of our and many other people’s hard work over years to persuade the government of the need to reopen the line.
 It is expected that when it opens in December 2023 trains to Edinburgh will take 70-75 minutes.
 See the press release at https://www.transport.gov.scot/news/levenmouth-on-track-for-rail-investment/